hirsts/visguide/README.md

 # Setup

-* Install instructions for VisGuide on RPI Zero 2
+* Install instructions are focused on VisGuide on RPI Zero 2.
+They do also work for MAC but you would be better using Conda in place of Virtualenv
 * Start with a new "Raspberry Pi OS of Raspberry Pi OS (Legacy, 64-bit) Full"

 ### Increase swap to 2048